 However, they are not left to practice their faith in peace and the regime has declared that the faith is unorthodox.
 Hundreds of Bahai followers have subsequently been jailed over the past few decades, with many also being executed, simply because of their faith.

 A source from the social media giant said that a number of accounts have been suspended for “multi-account abuse and other forms of platform manipulation”.
-The source also said that the accounts that have been suspended have been involved with the “co-ordinated and targeted harassment of people associated with the Bahai faith”.
+The source also said that the accounts that have been suspended have been involved with the “coordinated and targeted harassment of people associated with the Bahai faith”.

-The following state-run news outlets have had their accounts suspended: The Young Journalists’ Club, Mehr, Irib and Irna.
+The following state-run news outlets have had their accounts suspended: The Young Journalists’ Club, Mehr, IRIB, and Irna.
 Several of the agencies tried to deflect the reasons behind the suspension by referring to the escalation in the region following Iran’s seizure of a British tanker.

-Human Rights Watch has indicated that people in the Bahai community are routinely harassed, tortured, prosecuted and imprisoned.
+Human Rights Watch has indicated that people in the Bahai community are routinely harassed, tortured, prosecuted, and imprisoned.
 They face major limitations when it comes to their education and they are denied access to university-level education.

 Amnesty International has also highlighted the mistreatment of minorities in Iran, mentioning in its annual reports year after year that Bahai members are targets.
-The organisation has pointed out that businesses owned by members of the Bahai faith have been forcibly closed and they are not allowed to be employed in the public sector.
+The organization has pointed out that businesses owned by members of the Bahai faith have been forcibly closed and they are not allowed to be employed in the public sector.